-High salt intake linked to social inequalitiesJanuary 7th, 2013 in Health /
+High salt intake linked to social inequalitiesJanuary 7, 2013 in Medicine & Health / Health

 People from low socio-economic positions in Britain eat more salt than the well off, irrespective of where they live, states a paper led by Warwick Medical School published on Tuesday in the BMJ Open journal .